Installing ONLYOFFICE Workspace Community using additional script parameters

 -mysqlp, --mysqlpasswordONLYOFFICE Community Server database passwordonlyoffice_pass

-These parameters allow to create the ONLYOFFICE Community Server database specifying custom database name, as well as a username and password for the account with superuser permissions on the created database.
+These parameters allow to create the ONLYOFFICE Community Server database with a custom name, along with a username and password for an account with superuser permissions.
 If you do not explicitly specify these parameters, the default values are used.

 Example